Before proposals are sent for evaluation, they are checked for admissibility and eligibility.

 The evaluation criteria for Marie Sklodowska-Curie Actions (MSCA) are set out under the relevant part of the main work programme.

 The evaluation criteria for the European Research Council (ERC) grants for frontier research are set out in the ERC work programme:

 Experts score each award criterion on a scale from 0 to 5 (half point scores may be given):

-- 0 Proposal does not meet the criterion at all or cannot be assessed due to missing or incomplete information
+- 0 Proposal fails to address the criterion or cannot be assessed due to missing or incomplete information

 - 1 Poor – criterion is inadequately addressed or there are serious inherent weaknesses

-- 2 Fair – goes some way to meeting criterion, but with significant weaknesses
+- 2 Fair – proposal broadly addresses the criterion, but there are significant weaknesses

-- 3 Good – but with a number of shortcomings
+- 3 Good – proposal addresses the criterion well, but a number of shortcomings are present

 - 4 Very good – proposal addresses the criterion very well, but a small number of shortcomings are present

 - 5 Excellent – proposal successfully addresses all relevant aspects of the criterion.
 Any shortcomings are minor.